The Buy to Let Mortgage Guide

 Buy to let is another term for residential property investment.

+A buy to let mortgage is used to either purchase or remortgage residential investment properties.
 Now well established in the UK, we give an overview of buy to let mortgages, what they are and how to apply for one.

 How do buy to let mortgages work?